claytonwramsey/chess-engines-class/hw3/README.md

 ## Extra credit: mate distance pruning

 For extra credit, implement mate distance pruning in addition to principal variation search.
-Mate distance pruning is a form of tree pruning which prevetns searching at a depth when you know that you cannot prevent a mate, or that you already have a faster mate than the current depth.
+Mate distance pruning is a form of tree pruning which prevents searching at a depth when you know that you cannot prevent a mate, or that you already have a faster mate than the current depth.
 For more information, refer to the
 [page on the Chess Programming Wiki](https://www.chessprogramming.org/Mate_Distance_Pruning).